matthijsberg/unipi-mqtt/README.md

    },
 ```

+### 3 Handle local options

+#### Handle Local Bel (on AND off switch of relay in 1 action)

-Example with "handle local" function to handle a local "critical" function within the script.
+Example unipi_mqtt_config.json with "handle local" function to handle a local "critical" function within the script.
+This example rings a bel 3 time (or switches a realy 3 x on and off, so 6 total actions).

 ```json
    {